-In living out the ideals of St. Arnold Janssen, CHSM aims at the total formation of authentically Christian Filipinos who are:
+In living out the ideals of St. Arnold Janssen, CHSM aims at holistic formation of authentically Christian Filipinos who are:

 Throughout a century of constant change, the College of the Holy Spirit has maintained its reputation as a bastion of tradition and a champion of values all the while fulfilling its promise of quality education.

 The College of the Holy Spirit was borne from the vision of Archbishop Jeremias Harty who invited the Missionary Sisters Servants of the Holy Spirit to found a school dedicated to the Holy Spirit.

 This vision materialized in 1913 with a small grade school for girls along Legarda St. called the Holy Ghost College.